3 The manufacturer's submission

 3.16

-In the manufacturer's original model the Markov chain had 22 states.
-The model clustered the states into five groups: four groups representing different lines of treatment and the fifth group containing death and uncontrolled disease.
-Each line of treatment consisted of five health states: ACR responses at the 30, 50, 70 and 90 levels and 'no ACR response'.
+In the manufacturer's original model, the Markov chain had 22 states.
+The model clustered the states into 5 groups: 4 groups representing different lines of treatment and the fifth group containing death and uncontrolled disease.
+Each line of treatment consisted of 5 health states: ACR responses at the 30, 50, 70 and 90 levels and 'no ACR response'.
 A patient could move from a particular ACR response in a particular line only to 'no ACR response' in the next line or to death.
-From 'no ACR response' the patient could move only to one ACR response level within that line of treatment or to 'no ACR response' in the next line.
+From 'no ACR response' the patient could move only to 1 ACR response level within that line of treatment or to 'no ACR response' in the next line.
 The main assumption of the model was that there were no transitions between ACR response categories (that is, the patient could not move within a given line to a better or worse health state [say, from ACR50 to ACR70]).
 The analysis assumed that patients stayed in the same health state unless they changed treatment line.
 After 12 weeks of treatment, the cohort was put on the next treatment in the sequence.
-Only after being through all four lines did a patient move to the health state 'uncontrolled disease'.
+Only after being through all 4 lines did a patient move to the health state 'uncontrolled disease'.
 The probability of a response or non-response within a line of treatment depended on the treatment.
 The order in which the treatments were applied did not change these transitions.
 The probability of death was treatment independent and health-state independent.
 The probability of withdrawal was health-state independent, but was higher for methotrexate than for other treatment options (all other treatment options had the same probability as each other).
 All transitions stayed constant over time; that is, they were independent of age or disease duration.
 In each cycle, the proportion of patients in a given state was calculated.
 The distribution across states was used to calculate cycle-specific quality-adjusted life years (QALYs) and treatment costs, which were discounted and summed over the length of treatment.
 The manufacturer's original model had a time horizon of 16 years.
 This means that a patient in the model starting treatment aged 2 years turned 18 and could be considered an adult at the end of the simulation.
 The model allowed shorter and longer time durations for sensitivity analysis (up to 30 years).
 The discount rates applied were 3.5% for utilities and costs, and costs were considered from an NHS and personal social services perspective.
 A half-cycle correction was applied.

 3.17